smford/eeh-esp32-rfid/README.md

 - API token implementation for accessing moduser.php
 - API token implementation for laptop to esp32
 - Standardise time format: https://github.com/ropg/ezTime#built-in-date-and-time-formats
-- Add ability to add users: trainer beeps card, then beeps newly trained users card, eeh-esp32-rfid then posts to API and updates user database
-- If bootTime = Thursday, 01-Jan-1970 00:00:16 UTC, refresh it for the most current time
 - Upon boot, pull time from server, then start using utp
 - If ntp sync fails 10 times, force a reboot
+- When a card is removed or presented, auto refresh the web admin page

+## Bugs
+- Bad/odd http response codes can cause a crash - often seen when having trouble doing web calls
 - NTP sync sometimes doesnt change time to correct zone, likely problem querying eztime server
-- When a card is removed or presented, auto refresh the web admin page
+- If bootTime = Thursday, 01-Jan-1970 00:00:16 UTC, refresh it for the most current time

+## Nice to have
+- Allow settings to be updated via web admin
+- Allow flashing from default firmware, and then configuration via web admin
+- OTA updating of firmware
+- Use wifimanager or IotWebConf to make configuration easier
+- Enforce windows of operation

+## Abandoned
+- Add ability to add users: trainer beeps card, then beeps newly trained users card, eeh-esp32-rfid then posts to API and updates user database

+## Done
 - Clean up moduser.php result when displayed on web admin after granting or revoking access

-## Done
 - Add syslogs for web stuff
 - Enable NTP
+- Ban/revoke a user via the web admin
+- Add ability to add users: trainer logs on to web interface and can then grant access to currently presented card
+- Clean up logging and debug output around granting and revoking access via web admin
+- Add unknown card found to logs
 - Force ntp sync via api and web admin
 - Fix reboot function
 - Enable remote firing of relay via a web interface or api call - a remote unlock-and-lock ability